JosephClay/signal-js/README.md

 Written in es6 and built for performance.
 Great as a pubsub or to add event emitters to your code.

-*Note:* Version 2 has landed!
+**NOTE:** Version 2 has landed!
 Many optimizations have been made and namespace support has been removed.
 The new code is half the size of the original, is between 200 and 600% faster and has more tests!